 An IoT dashboard is one of the most important elements in IoT app development.
 It’s a web-based software that allows you to control your ecosystem, get information from each device, and manage its operation.
 An IoT dashboard is basically an IoT control panel that can achieve many different goals for any business.

-- Enhance data.
 To make the most of your collected data, you can combine datasets to find correlations and program rule-based actions.
 Different locations can be subject to different external factors: temperature, pressure, speed, etc. Combine your data and analyze it as a whole to get the most accurate results.

-- Monitor processes remotely.
 Real-time IoT devices monitoring feature helps you know where your IoT devices are and what data they’re gathering.
 For example, IoT in healthcare is often connected with remote patient monitoring.
 Doctors can use devices to monitor vitals in real time without having to visit a patient in person.

 - Learn your customers’ behavior patterns.
-Based on behavior information, you can create personal offers or change the way you interact with a customer.
+Based on behavior information, you can create personalized offers or change the way you interact with a customer.
 For example, some insurance companies gather data from cars and offer insurance policies based on whether a customer is prone to speeding.

 As you can see, all of the goals a dashboard can help you achieve are connected with IoT device control and monitoring, data collection, management, and analysis.
 This requires a rather complex system.
-In this article, we’ll talk about how to set up such a system, discuss the necessary technology stack, and list the must-have features you need to consider to build IoT dashboard.
+In this article, we’ll talk about how to set up such a system, discuss the necessary technology stack, and list the must-have features you need to consider to build an IoT dashboard.

 An IoT dashboard is basically an IoT control panel that can achieve many different goals for any business